High Context Burning Rangers

 Visions displayed on the monitors - A look at what was cut from the final version of BR

-Dreams kept in a secret place - The mystery of the BR password system
+Dreams kept in a secret place - Unraveling mystery of the password system

 I'd also like to commend these other people for their efforts in keeping the BR flame alive: